-The listen address and port of the SSH server default to the listen address and port used by Node Manager on the remote machine.
+For example, if you type the following command, the listen address and port of the SSH server default to the listen address and port used by Node Manager on the remote machine.
 The domain name and domain directory are assumed to be the root directory specified for the target server instance, myserver.